brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 **(x3)**

-While the Opening Psalm is being read the Priest, bareheaded and standing in front of the Holy Table, says quietly the following Prayers at the Lighting of the Lamps, having first blessed the DeaconÂ’s Sticharion and Orarion as usual.
+While the Opening Psalm is being read the Priest, bareheaded and standing in front of the Holy Table, says quietly the following Prayers at the Lighting of the Lamps, having first blessed the Deacon’s Sticharion and Orarion as usual.

 1st Prayer